ianrrees/ianrrees.github.io/_posts/2023-07-03-vsp-hacking.markdown

   * Figure out or find documentation of the Yamaha audio chip interface/protocol

 ## Hardware
+So far, I have access to VSP computers with three Nissan part numbers, from three Leaf generations.
+All three have the same car harness connector, but the 3NA0B is wired differently - it uses K-Line and the latter two use CAN.

+My focus is on the 3NF0C version, as it is the type used in my car - when I refer to "the VSP" it's this one.

+### 285N6 3NA0B (Leaf ZE0)
+Based on a μPD78F1167A 78K0R/KG3 and Yamaha YMF807 with an ST TDA2003A audio
+power amp.
+Notably larger enclosure overall, power amp heatsink is visible from the outside.

+Has a debug/programmer connector, where the later VSPs have the footprint but no connector placed.

+### 285N6 3NF0C (Leaf AZE0)
-The VSP computer I'm using is Nissan part number 285N6-3NF0C, the PCB inside is labelled BZ-P5091B0E version 2.
+The VSP computer I started tinkering with is Nissan part number 285N6-3NF0C, the PCB inside is labelled BZ-P5091B0E version 2.
 The board is a typical green fibreglass affair, there's a blue conformal coating over the IC pins, which seems to be silicone.

 IC402 is the main MCU, a Renesas μPD78F1834 aka 78K0R/FE3.
 Labelled D78F1834
 (A2) 420KM427 .
 A bit of searching indicates that there are some suppliers that